XOffemse/Zero-map/README.md

 # ⚡ Zero-map

-**Zero-map** is a Wi-Fi radar and attack GUI tool for Linux systems.
+**Zero-Map** is a Wi-Fi radar and attack GUI tool for Linux systems.
 It provides an intuitive interface to monitor nearby wireless networks, visualize their properties, and — in future updates — perform advanced operations such as deauthentication attacks.

 Designed for penetration testers, network security researchers, and wireless enthusiasts, Zero-map enables seamless scanning, analysis, and interaction with Wi-Fi networks.